ashutoshmjain/gita/src/mathuraChap07.md

 What exactly is the ¨present¨?
 Would you call yourself in conscious present when you are sleeping ?

-Infinite impulses live in the past or the future (a better word is ¨continuum¨).
+Infinite impulses live in the past or the future (a better word is ¨continuum¨ - a sub conscious field).
 After intense wait, they fructify into one actionable.
-An action must be taken irrespective of dualities of thought.
+An action must be taken irrespective of dualities of thought - a knot - to create a bond or to liberate from one.
 Something must be done even if it is not righteous.
-When our action organs engage in actions, it is the ¨Present¨.
+When our action organs engage, it is the ¨Present¨.

 We can think in past (or in future) but we can´t act anywhere outside the present window.
+In fact ¨present¨ is when we act.
+No one can ever hold a moment - least without action in so called meditations.
 Even the sense of time is with actions, the pendulum swing of a watch.
 If all watches were to stay still - even those that tick in our body and mind (and in our computers), would we know the passage of time?

 > The continuity of the present is an illusion.
 We are good story tellers ....  to ourselves :-)

 In other words the meaning of the word ¨present¨ for the conscious beings is the active state.
-This is the reason, we can never be actionless in the present.
-And there is no notion of present in our actionless sleep.
+This is the reason, we can never be action less in the present.
+And there is no notion of present in our action less sleep.

 `Dwaipayana` wrote in third chapter of `Gita`